-First course in a three-term sequence for nursing and allied health students.
-Covers the applications of chemical principles to the life sciences and as a prerequisite to understanding the function of living organisms.
-Includes: matter, atomic structure, chemical bonds, gas laws reactions, molecules, and solutions.
-Prerequisite: MTH065 or MTH070.
+First course in a three-term sequence for nursing and allied health students taking a one-year survey course in Chemistry.
+The first term describes the applications of chemical principles to the life sciences and is a prerequisite to understanding the function of living organisms.
+Includes: matter, atomic structure, chemical bonds, reactions, molecules, and solutions.
+Prerequisite: MTH060 or MTH070.
 Class fee \$8.
 F, W, Sp, Su